Is Your Note Buyer Right For You?

 If selling your home is a huge financial decision, then so is selling a mortgage note that reflects that property’s value.
 This is why it’s important to choose a mortgage note buyer with the same, careful approach that you would take when selling your home to a private individual.

 Just as some homebuyers aren’t the best candidates to purchase your home, not every mortgage note buyer is a good candidate to acquire your mortgage note, either.
-Due to the unique challenges that buying and selling mortgage notes pose, it’s important to consider four important criteria for deciding what’s best for your future.
+Due to the unique challenges that buying and selling real estate notes pose, it’s important to consider four important criteria for deciding what’s best for your future.

 - Reputation of Note Buyer